data-apis/scipy-2023-presentation/paper.rst

 interoperability of array libraries within the SPE.
-In achieving this aim, array-consuming libraries, such as those for statistical computing, data science, and machine learning, can decouple their implementations from particular array libraries.
+In achieving this aim, array-consuming libraries, such as those for statistical computing, data science, and machine learning, can decouple their implementations from specific array libraries.
 Decoupling subsequently allows end users to use whichever array library is most applicable for their use case and to no longer be limited by the set of array libraries a particular array-consuming library supports.